 - In Pericles, Prince of Tyre, Thaisa becomes a nun in the temple of Diana after she believes her husband and child died at sea.
 She is wrong, and they are reunited 14 years later thanks to some Divine Intervention.

 - In A Midsummer Night's Dream, Theseus offers this option to Hermia as an alternative to being executed or marrying Demetrius.
 She decides to Take A Third -- well, fourth -- Option and elope with Lysander instead.

 - Isabella in Measure for Measure, a novice in a convent, is left with a choice between marriage to the Duke and becoming a nun at the end of the play.
 Since her interest in taking her final vows is never shown to waver and Shakespeare gives her no reply to the Duke's proposal, her choice is up to the director (or can be left ambiguous).

 - In some Kabuki plays, a female character takes temporary vows (by cutting her hair) as a Buddhist nun to duck a forced marriage.

-- In The Saint of Bleecker Street by Gian-Carlo Menotti, visionary Ill Girl Annina says she will take the veil one day.
+- In The Saint of Bleecker Street by Gian-Carlo Menotti, visionary Annina says she will take the veil one day.
 She ultimately does, but dies during the ceremony.